 Call for Papers: Theme Issue 2020: The Human Factors of the COVID-19 Outbreak

 How we understand and cope with a global pandemic, such as the current coronavirus disease (COVID-19), encompasses a range of human factors that critically determine how the outbreak evolves over time.
-These include aspects related to the human understanding of health information made available to the public about pandemics, issues on health and eHealth literacy, and the ability of individuals and the public as a whole to assimilate, understand, and act on the findings and recommendations of governments and the scientific community.
+These include aspects related to the human understanding of health information made available to the public about pandemics, issues on health and eHealth literacy, and the ability of individuals and the public as a whole to assimilate, understand, and act on the findings and recommendations of governments and the scientific community, as well as training and workflow issues in health care institutions and public health agencies.
 Such human factors may include many key organizational and political aspects of pandemics that affect the course of a pandemic regionally as well as internationally.
 In addition, there are a range of technological innovations designed to support public health initiatives during pandemics, but they will only be successful if they are usable and provide useful information.

 An understanding of human factors is critical for improving the widespread usefulness, adoption, and integration of health information technologies used in pandemic surveillance, planning, and mitigation.
 For example, an improved understanding of the usability of public health information systems (e.g., public health surveillance and tracking systems) is essential for designing, testing, and deploying effective information technologies to help health professionals, public health officers, and the general population deal with and survive pandemics.
 Furthermore, clarifying the relation between the public’s understanding of COVID-19 and their behavior during the pandemic will be essential.